 Catalonia is Spain’s most attractive region for investors

-According to a report by Spain’s Association for Capital, Growth and Investment (ASCRI) Catalan startups received, in 2015, a total of €371m from both public funds as well as accelerators and incubators, venture capital funds and corporations.
-Catalonia attracted 56 % of the total investment volume in Spain (€659.4m) and 33 % of all operations.
+According to a report of Spain’s Association for Capital, Growth and Investment (ASCRI) Catalan startups received in 2015 a total of €371m from both public funds as well as accelerators and incubators, venture capital funds and corporations.
+Catalonia grabbed 56 % of the total investment volume in Spain (€659.4m) and 33 % of all operations.
 Moreover, on international VC investments Catalonia accounted for 53% of all deals and 71% of the amount invested in Spain (€277.2m).

 Main operations with local and international investors

 Main funding operations in 2016 include venture capital from La Caixa Capital Risc, Kennet, Nauta Capital, Ysisos Capital or Idinvest Partners, among other investors.

 - In November 2016, Job Today, a recruitment startup that specializes in matching candidates with employers within a 24-hour period, raised 18 million euros in a funding round led by Flint Capital, with participation from Accel Partners, Mangrove Capital, Felix Capital, Atresmedia, Channel 4 (UK), and German Media Pool VC.

 - In September 2016, Inbenta, specialised in natural language processing and semantic search, closed a round of investment of 10.6 million euros.
 This new round has been signed by the USLevel Equity funds, Amasia and Scale Capital, a firm that in 2014 had signed the first investment round of Inbenta, 1.45 million euros.